UPPMAX/programming_formalisms/docs/literature/README.md

 They recommend to use Agile software development models, but it is unclear where they base this on exactly.

+## Summary of `[Bergström and Moberg, 2002]`

+This paper describes how the weather data, used in the learners project, has been obtained.

 ## Summary of `[Forsgren et al., 2018]`